ritza-co/styleguide.ritza.co/docs/writing-course/writing-for-coders.md

 ## Sign up
 * To apply, please fill out the [Google Form](https://forms.gle/sQthG5LcaSUnY6Wt8).

-* We'll review your application and make contact with three working days.
+* We'll review your application and make contact within three working days.
 * If you are accepted (and have not applied for the scholarship option), we'll send you a payment link for the joining fee (to be paid by credit or debit card, other options available on request).
 * You will be accepted if:
     * You have some demonstrable writing experience.